Keep Your Eyes Peeled, Thousands Of Hummingbirds Are Headed Right For Missouri During Their Migration This Spring

-Spring in Missouri is a beautiful time.
-The return of so much natural beauty, like blossoming flowers and lush green grass, feels like an annual miracle.
-One of the first questions many of us have as soon as the weather starts warming up each year is “when will hummingbirds arrive in Missouri?”
+Hummingbirds in Missouri represent the return of so much natural beauty, including the blossoming flowers and lush green grass: Spring feels like an annual miracle.
+One of the first questions many of us have as soon as the weather starts warming up each year is “When do hummingbirds come back to Missouri?”
 These little birds are a sure sign of the season.
 You’ll get the best chance of catching a glimpse of them if you put out a hummingbird feeder to help them along with their migration.
-Here are some of the best hummingbird feeders for your yard.

-Ruby-throated hummingbirds in Missouri are a highlight of the spring and summer for many bird lovers.
+Ruby-throated hummingbirds in Missouri are a highlight of the migrating seasons for many bird lovers.
 Here’s everything you need to know about when hummingbirds return to Missouri.

-Are you counting down the days until there are hummingbirds in Missouri?
+Hummingbirds in Missouri are an exciting sight!
 Do you put out feeders for them?
-If you need a hummingbird feeder, you’ll find some of the best hummingbird feeders online.
+If you need a hummingbird feeder, you’ll find one on the Etsy website.

 Do you have any tips for other Missourians who want to attract the birds to their yard?
-Join the conversation in the comments!
+Join the conversation in the comments below!

 Then check out these 10 breathtaking photos of Missouri in the spring.